CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 Below are a list of counted actions that are not tied to specific skills and that any character may do.

 **Carrying -** A character or characters may carry another character by placing one hand on each arm of the target and walking with them.
-If two characters are carrying a target or a character with strength carries a target, they may choose to run if the target is physically able and willing to do so.
+If two characters are carrying a target or a character with [strength ]({{< ref "/rules/skills/#strength " >}}) carries a target, they may choose to run if the target is physically able and willing to do so.
 The call for this is “I/we carry you 1, I/we carry you 2, I/we carry you 3” before moving.
 While moving, if anyone taking part in this action takes damage, the target is instantly dropped.

 **Forcing a door -** Two characters or a character with Strength may force a door open when being held, barricaded or locked.
 If a character(s) with strength attempts to move the door, characters must state the levels in Strength to determine who is stronger or compare to the barricade or lock.
-Treat two characters without Strength as Strength 1.
+Treat two characters without [Strength ]({{< ref "/rules/skills/#strength " >}}) as [Strength]({{< ref "/rules/skills/#strength " >}}) 1.
 The character(s) attempting to force the door open must be stronger for the door to open.
 The call for this is “I/we force the door 1, I/we force the door 2, I/we force the door 3” while the character(s) are touching a single door.

 **Holding a door –** Two characters or a character with Strength may hold a door shut.
-If a character(s) with strength attempts to move the door, characters must state the levels in Strength to determine who is stronger.
-Treat two characters without Strength as Strength 1.
+If a character(s) with strength attempts to move the door, characters must state the levels in [Strength ]({{< ref "/rules/skills/#strength " >}}) to determine who is stronger.
+Treat two characters without [Strength]({{< ref "/rules/skills/#strength " >}}) as [Strength]({{< ref "/rules/skills/#strength " >}}) 1.
 The character(s) attempting to force the door open must be stronger for the door to open.
 The call for this is “I/we hold the door 1, I/we hold the door 2, I/we hold the door 3” while the character(s) are touching a single door.

-**Killing Blow –** A character may deal a lethal blow to a target causing them to instantly gain the “dead” condition.
+**Killing Blow –** A character may deal a lethal blow to a target causing them to instantly gain the [Dead Condition]({{< ref "/rules/conditions/#dead" >}}).
 The call for this is “I kill you 1, I kill you 2, I kill you 3” while touching the characters arm or holding a weapon to the torso of the character.
 Firearm representations should not be used for safety reasons.

 **Recovery Energy -** A character may take 30 minutes to recover 1 Energy point.
 This time should be used for mental self-care for the player such resting, reading, meditating, or similar activities.
 This duration may be changed due to plot effects, items, or other game effects and should be tracked appropriately.
-Players who endanger themselves or others by not taking proper care of themselves or by preventing others from doing so may be asked to not attend future events
+Players who endanger themselves or others by not taking proper care of themselves or by preventing others from doing so may be asked to not attend future events.

 **Recovery Stamina –** A character may take 30 minutes to recover 1 ST point.
 This time should be used for self-care for the player such as eating, hydrating, and resting.
 This duration may be changed due to plot effects, items, or other game effects and should be tracked appropriately.
-Players who endanger themselves or others by not taking proper care of themselves or by preventing others from doing so may be asked to not attend future events
+Players who endanger themselves or others by not taking proper care of themselves or by preventing others from doing so may be asked to not attend future events.

 **Restraining –** A character may use rope/chain to restrain a character.
-The target gains any of the entangled conditions and can be moved using the carrying action described in this section.
+The target gains any of the [Entangled Conditions]({{< ref "/rules/conditions/#entangled" >}}) and can be moved using the carrying action described in this section.
 This restraint should be roleplayed only.
 No physical bond should be in use for players safety.
 The target should carry the binding rope/chain with them to represent the restraint.
 The call for this is “I restrain you 1, I restrain you 2, I restrain you 3”

 **Search –** A character may be searched for any leaves they may have on their person.
 The call for this is “I search you 1, I search you 2, I search you 3” while touching the targets arm.

 **Search (known item) –** A character may be searched for an item that they are known or be suspected of having on their person.
-The call for this is “I search you for [described item] 1, I search you for [described item] 2, I search you for [described item] 3” while touching the targets arm.A character may ask for a clarification regarding the search but should not try to actively deceive another player to prevent the item from being found.
+The call for this is “I search you for [described item] 1, I search you for [described item] 2, I search you for [described item] 3” while touching the targets arm.
+A character may ask for a clarification regarding the search but should not try to actively deceive another player to prevent the item from being found.
 Players found to do this are in violation of the Sportsmanship policy and Code of Conduct and may be asked not to attend future events.
 A character may use the Sense ability to pinpoint specific items for use in this search.

-#### Limited Counted Actions
+##### Limited Counted Actions

 Limited Counted Actions follow the same rules as counted actions but are usually completed by NPCs or must be prompted by a plot member for a Character to use.

 **Module Specified** – This counted action will be specific to the module and described prior to the module or will be negotiated with the marshal during the module.
 All information such as calls or duration will be discussed at that time.

-Transportation (Teleportation) – This counted action simulates magical transportation such as portals and Teleportation.
+**Transportation (Teleportation)** – This counted action simulates magical transportation such as portals and Teleportation.
 The call for this is “I vanish 1, I vanish 2, I vanish 3” followed by “I appear 1, I appear 2, I appear 3” after arriving at the appropriate spot.
 Characters are considered spirits during all Teleportation.

 #### Combat